Federal Research Division

 The Federal Research Program is run by the Federal Research Division (FRD), the fee-for-service research and analysis unit within the Library of Congress.
 The Federal Research Program of the Library of Congress was authorized by the United States Congress in accordance with the Library of Congress Fiscal Operations Improvement Act of 2000 (2 U.S.C.
 182c).
-FRD has provided custom products and services on a cost-recovery basis to entities of the Federal government of the United States since 1948.
-It also is authorized to provide the same services to governmental entities of Washington, D.C.
-Through the Federal Acquisition Regulations (FAR 51.1), FRD provides services to authorized Federal contractors and through a comprehensive services agreement with the U.S. National Technical Information Service External Link, FRD can provide custom research services to the private sector, state and local government, international organizations, and others.
+Since 1948, FRD has operated on a "cost-recovery" funding (revolving funds), providing "high-quality" and custom products to the entities of the Federal government of the United States.
+Through the Federal Acquisition Regulations (FAR 51.1) and a comprehensive services agreement with the U.S. National Technical Information Service External Link, the FRD provides services to authorized federal contractors, the private sector, state and local government, international organizations, and others.

+Mission

+The Federal Research Division's (FRD) "mandate is to support federal missions with outstanding and unbiased research" in direct support of its mission: "provides directed research, analysis, and translation services on domestic and international subjects to agencies of the U.S. government, the District of Columbia, and authorized federal contractors."